dredshep/AdamantFiSite/docs/api/calls-and-responses/Azure API/Endpoint Detais.md

 - **Description**: Retrieves the average network cashback rate.

 #### 2. Post New Cashback Burn Rate

+in the Azure token list.
+The function should also include a check to ensure that the symbol is unique within the list of tokens.

 - **Path**: `/cashback/network_avg_rate/:rate`
 - **Method**: POST